nathants/posts/005_performant_batch_processing_with_bsv_s4_and_presto/readme.md

 2m25.848s
 ```

-as we might expect, the final merge on a single machine is slow. surpsingly, the merge and shuffle steps were very fast. i wonder how much time shuffle took for presto?
+as we might expect, the final merge on a single machine is slow. surprisingly, the merge and shuffle steps were very fast. i wonder how much time shuffle took for presto?

 [presto](https://prestodb.io/) is excellent, and significantly faster than the [previous generation](https://hive.apache.org/). it should be used, at a minimum, to check the correctness of your batch processing.